kp3747/press/README.md

 ## Quotes

-enline quotes are formatted using double quotation marks, and inner quotes are formatted using backticks '`' (the key under the escape key on US and UK keyboards.
+Inline quotes are formatted using double quotation marks, and inner quotes are formatted using backticks (the key under the escape key on US and UK keyboards.

 ```
 "This is a quote"